 OPU (Ovum pick-up) & ICSI

 Ovum pick-up (OPU)/intracytoplasmic sperm injection (ICSI) is a form of in-vitro fertilization (IVF), now used widely in horses.
-It is the process by which an oocyte (egg) is harvested from the mare before ovulation, matured in a lab and fertilized by injection of a single sperm into the egg, to produce an embryo which can then be transferred into a recipient mare.
+It is the process by which oocytes (egg) are harvested from the mare, transported to and matured in a lab and fertilized by injection of a single sperm into each oocyte, to produce an embryos which can then be transferred into a recipient mares.

 WHY USE OPU/ICSI?

 Mare fertility issues

 - OPU/ICSI bypasses the need for normal in-vivo embryo production and so is a valuable tool in mares with certain fertility issues